Public Legal Resources

 The Victim-Witness Assistance Center is open 8 a.m. to 5 p.m., Monday through Friday.
 It is located on the 3rd floor of the Regional Justice Center, 200 Lewis Avenue, Las Vegas, Nevada.

-Las Vegas Metropolitan Police Deparment also has a Victim Advocates program through their Victim Services detail.
+Las Vegas Metropolitan Police Department – Victim Services Section LVMPD Victim Services (Metro Police) 702-828-2955.
+Metro offers a Victim Advocates program through their Victim Services detail.
 Victim Advocates can be reached at 229-2955.
 They are generally available in the office from 7:00 Am to 4:00 PM, Monday through Friday.
 While advocates are available to provide support to the victims of all crime categories, they do not have financial resources to replace or repair property damaged during the crime.
 It is the mission of the Victim Services Detail to help victims of crime by providing crisis intervention, support, referrals, and encouraging safety practices to reduce the likelihood of future victimization.
 Victim Services educates and empowers victims to seek justice by participating in investigations and following through with prosecution.
 The Victim Services Detail exhausts all available resources to aid victims in gaining strength and security after victimization.
-Visit the LVMPD Web site for more information.

 Legal Aid Center of Southern Nevada (LACSN) is a private, non-profit, public interest law firm that provides free legal information, counseling and representation to eligible low-income residents of Clark County, Nevada.
 Eligibility for their services is based on household income and the number of people living in the client’s household.
 Types of legal matters handled by LACSN include: helping victims of consumer fraud scams; victims of domestic violence, family law issues, public and private housing violations; Special Education issues; those denied access in violation of the Americans with Disabilities Act; restoration of Social Security Benefits; assisting with legal issues for people suffering from HIV / AIDS; and the Children’s Attorney Project, which provides representation of abused and neglected children who are in foster placements or are wards of the state.
 LACSN now does limited immigration work specific to helping non-documented immigrants who are victims of domestic violence get their documentation.
 LACSN does NOT handle legal matters regarding: personal injury, criminal, worker’s comp, employment, unemployment or business law issues.
-View their client income eligibility chart on their informative Web site.
-Their offices are located in the Lied Center for Legal Services building at 800 S. Eighth Street, Las Vegas.
+LACSN is located at 725 E. Charleston Blvd., Las Vegas.
 Phone: (702) 386-1070.
-Pro Bono Project at Legal Aid Center of Southern Nevada can be reached at (702) 386-1070.

-Nevada Legal Resources Directory is a statewide collection of free legal assistance organizations and other related resources www.nvlawdirectory.org.
+Nevada Legal Resources Directory is a statewide collection of free legal assistance organizations and other related resources.

 Nevada Legal Services may provide assistance with routine landlord/tenant problems, welfare, Medicaid and food stamp problems.
 Nevada Legal Services is located at 530 S. 6th Street, Las Vegas.
 Phone: (702) 386-0404.
-Visit Nevada Legal Services online.
 They also have an information-based site at www.lawhelp.org/NV.
 This site is powered by Legal Services Center the private, non-profit organization established by Congress.

-State Bar of Nevada has many features of their office available online at www.nvbar.org.
-Get information on a variety of topics from checking to see if an attorney is licensed to practice in Nevada’s state courts to attorney ethics and discipline.
-Learn how to order bar exam applications or find information on how to handle attorney fee dispute issues.
+State Bar of Nevada is the place to call to verify if an attorney is licensed to practice in Nevada’s state courts.
+It is also the place to call to inquire about a Nevada attorney’s professional conduct.
+Visit their website to order bar exam applications or find information on how to handle fee dispute problems or complaints about a Nevada attorney.
 The State Bar offers printed pamphlets on frequently asked legal questions as well as online versions.
 They also maintain a free phone lawyer referral service that can be reached at (702) 382-0504.
 The referral service offers a toll-free number for Nevada residents outside of Las Vegas, and that number is 1 (800) 789-5747.
 Individuals calling from outside Nevada should call (702) 382-0504.
 The State Bar of Nevada’s main office is located at 600 E. Charleston Blvd., Las Vegas, 89104.
 Phone: (702) 382-2200.

-State of Nevada – Legislature Online In addition to the detailed legislative session information on the state’s recent 73rd session, it includes information on sessions from 1993 including interim session particulars.
+State of Nevada Legislature Find information on the upcoming legislative session as well as past sessions.
 Newcomers can learn who their elected representatives are as well as detailed information about the current state assembly, senate, and committees and a calendar of meetings.
 The site also offers access to many of the state’s statues, court rules, local codes, and recent Supreme Court of Nevada decisions.
-The site includes information about the Legislative Counsel Bureau and information for lobbyists. www.leg.state.nv.us.
+The site includes information about the Legislative Counsel Bureau and information for lobbyists.

 *NOTE: This is by no means an exhaustive list of the legal services and resources available in the community.
 This information is subject to change at any time without notice.
 If you have specific legal questions or concerns, you should contact the listed entity directly or consult a licensed, Nevada attorney.